Neonatal Asphyxia

 After birth, a number of additional complications may lead to neonatal asphyxia:

-Fortunately, many of these complications can be observed and minimized with proper medical monitoring and support.
+Fortunately, many of these complications can be caught early, and the severity can be minimized with proper medical monitoring and support.

 What Happens During Neonatal Asphyxia?